Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6770 should be a lot faster than the Radeon HD 3650 in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 6770 should be a lot faster than the Radeon HD 3650 overall. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 6770 is the winner, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 6770 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison